inscrib3/inspip/README.md

 ## Support
 For support or any inquiries, please visit our [Discord](https://discord.gg/gpFGS4UJ5f).

+## How to Contribute
+Any PR is welcome.
+You can also tip us some spare sats if you like the project.
+Your donations will contribute to the ongoing development, maintenance, and customer support.
+Find more [here](SUPPORT.md).

 ## PIPE Protocol Overview
 PIPE is a Bitcoin-native token protocol with three main functions: **Deploy**, **Mint**, and **Transfer** (DMT):